daniel-keogh/theory-algos-project/README.md

 SHA-512 is an example of a cryptographic hash function.
 That is, a function which can read in a message and compute a fixed-length string (or _digest_) which can be seen as a unique representation of that message, much like a fingerprint [2].
 The motivation for hash functions like SHA-512 over digital signature schemes like RSA, lies in their ability to produce a short, fixed-length digest for messages of arbitrary length.
 In other words, even if we had a message that is hundreds of megabytes in size, it should still be relatively fast to compute its digest.
 This is in contrast to algorithms like RSA where the length of the plaintext is limited [2].

 An important characteristic of hash functions like SHA-512 is they are highly sensitive to all input bits [2].
 This means that even minor alterations to the message will result in a vastly different digest being produced.
+This is called the avalanche effect [6].
 For example, below the input "abc" produces a SHA-256 output that is markedly distinct from the string "abb", despite only a single letter being modified.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/37158241/111521283-decc5a80-8750-11eb-91ed-b04bcbced56f.png" />